 Why did Berlin become a lamplight to the avant-garde in so many fields?
-This FSP will be immersed in the spirit of the city.
-Our two courses, co-taught by Dartmouth professors Veronika Fuechtner and Susannah Heschel, will study the history of modern Berlin's culture with field trips to museums and memorials in the city and visits with the leading artists, writers, and intellectuals who live in Berlin today.
-With travel to several other European cities, such as Leipzig, Worms, Vienna, Prague, Krakow, Warsaw, and Lviv, we will consider Berlin's role in shaping European society more widely.
+This three-week winterim will be immersed in the spirit of the city.
+Our two courses, co-taught by Dartmouth professors Veronika Fuechtner and Susannah Heschel, will study the history of modern Berlin's culture with field trips to museums and memorials in the city and visits with leading artists, writers, and intellectuals who live in Berlin today.
+With travel to several other European cities, such as Leipzig, Vienna, Prague, Krakow, and Warsaw, we will consider Berlin's role in shaping European society more widely.
 For the third course, students will have the opportunity of completing an independent research project working with a language relevant to Jewish Studies at any level.
+All courses carry major/minor credit in Jewish Studies or German Studies.

-Students interested in participating in the Jewish Studies FSP should contact the faculty director with any questions, and apply online at the Guarini Institute's website.
-Application deadline May 1 (may be extended for this program only) for more information please contact:
+Students interested in participating in the Jewish Studies FSP Winterim 22 should contact the faculty director with any questions, and apply online at the Guarini Institute's website.
+Students are required to be enrolled in the Fall term.
+Application deadline TBD for more information please contact:

 Susannah.Heschel@Dartmouth.edu - Director for Jewish Studies Program